 Freezer Pantry Supplies

 If you have a big family you might need an extra freezer.
-If you need to freeze milk, here’s a great article on how to.
+If you need to freeze milk, here's a great article.
 Cheese freezes too.

 - Chicken and turkey, ground and various cuts